Open Orphan plc changed its name to hVIVO plc on 26 October 2022, learn more here.

 Even though human challenge studies might seem to be at a higher risk level to trial participants, these studies are safe and very well controlled.
 Safety is the number one priority in any clinical trial.
 And for human challenge studies, there are extra miles taken to ensure that the informed consent process is thorough and that the participants of such studies clearly understand the risks related not only to the investigational medicinal product but also to the pathogen challenge itself (1).

 The highly controlled environment in the human challenge study setting is another important element, which brings extra safety.
 In a CHIM study, a well-characterized, epidemiologically relevant strain of an infectious agent is administered in a controlled dose by a specific route to carefully selected and consenting healthy adult volunteers (4).
-Healthy volunteers are admitted to the quarantine unit couple of days before the pathogen administration, and a thorough medical examination is performed.
+Healthy volunteers are admitted to the quarantine unit a couple of days before the pathogen administration, and a thorough medical examination is performed.
 Staff performing those studies know exactly what dose of the pathogen was administered, at what exact time, and when the onset of the disease and symptoms are expected.

 This controlled environment has another benefit.
 It brings high accuracy for the clinical trial data, which could never be achieved in field studies.
 Also, the amount and extent of data you can collect from a subject who stays in the individual quarantine ward for 1 or 2 weeks depending on the pathogen are invaluable.
 This gives the power to Pharma and Biotech companies to make data-driven and highly informed decisions on the further development of the drug or vaccine.

-An important safety component of CHIMs to minimize the risk of the volunteers developing severe complication is the availability of curative treatments (3).
+An important safety component of CHIMs to minimize the risk of the volunteers developing severe complications is the availability of curative treatments (3).
 A good example is malaria CHIM studies, where only treatment-sensitive malaria strains are used resulting in the absence of life-threatening disease in any of the study participants (5).

 As mentioned before, the WHO guidelines list numerous purposes, why human challenge studies shall be considered.
 These purposes include:

-The core element in human challenge studies that differentiate them from field clinical trials is a highly controlled environment.
+The core element in human challenge studies that differentiates them from field clinical trials is a highly controlled environment.
 Critics may say it is artificial and that you cannot replicate the same conditions in real life.
 However, such data can prepare your product for further success and shape your further field studies in the right direction.

 In challenge studies or controlled human infection model (CHIM) studies you know exactly when the study participant will be challenged with the pathogen.
 Therefore, in the same study, you can test different settings such as pre and post-exposure prophylaxis, different treatment regimens, etc. This allows for making data-driven and highly informed decisions when designing large Phase III clinical trials (2).
 This is also one of the main reasons, why CHIM studies are gaining more traction in recent years.

-It is also worth mentioning that in challenge studies, healthy volunteers stay in the quarantine unit for a significant period of time, which allows the collection of samples on daily basis and at a required frequency.
+It is also worth mentioning that in challenge studies, healthy volunteers stay in the quarantine unit for a significant period of time, which allows the collection of samples on a daily basis and at a required frequency.
 This identifies how the disease is progressing and what the effect of the IMP looks like at any point in time.

 The benefit of a smaller sample size required is the easiest to demonstrate with real-life examples.
-When analyzing Phase II study data from clinicaltrials.gov, of already completed studies in Respiratory syncytial virus (RSV) indication (6),which included studies, which only recruited adults or the elderly and excluded those, which enrolled infants, pregnant women, and transplant patients.
+When analyzing Phase II study data from clinicaltrials.gov, of already completed studies in Respiratory syncytial virus (RSV) indication (6), which included studies, which only recruited adults or the elderly and excluded those, which enrolled infants, pregnant women, and transplant patients.

 The result speaks for itself.
 Out of 29 studies included in the analysis, 13 were challenge studies, and 16 were field studies.
 The average sample size in RSV challenge studies was 77 subjects (range 27-179), while the average sample size in field studies was 501 subjects (range 72-1235).